-The inspectors held discussions with teachers, senior members of staff and with a group of governors.
-Inspectors visited boarding houses and the facilities for sick or injured pupils.
+The inspectors conducted formal interviews with pupils and held discussions with members of staff and with a governor.
+They visited boarding houses and the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.